fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 ```

 ### Outputs and Closing Thoughts
-Even though this part was including straightforward implementations of well-known techniques, testing the features and debugging them took a lot of time because wrong texture mapping results cannot be easily diagnosed by human eyes.
+Even though this part was including straightforward implementations of well-known techniques, testing the features and debugging them took a lot of time because wrong texture mapping results cannot be easily diagnosed by human eyes, as in my bug in the nearest neighbor section.

-[Wood box wrong texture mapping example]

 Therefore, I used digital tools a lot for debugging, such as [Diffchecker](https://www.diffchecker.com/image-compare/).